-The coffee spread in Europe only in the seventeenth century with the provisional name of “Arabian Wine”, thanks to the usual Venetian merchants, at home in Istanbul (capital of the Ottoman Empire).
+The coffee spread to Europe only in the seventeenth century with the provisional name of “Arabian Wine,” thanks to the usual Venetian merchants, at home in Istanbul (capital of the Ottoman Empire).

-Branded by the Church as“drink of the devil”, for its exciting properties, was for years (prepared“Turkish”, dissolved in water) a tavern drink.
-At least until the dawn of the ’700, when the coffee became meeting places frequented by enlightened philosophers.
+Branded by the Church as “drink of the devil,” for its exciting properties, was for years (prepared “Turkish,” dissolved in water) a tavern drink.
+At least until the dawn of the 1700s, when the coffees became meeting places frequented by enlightened philosophers.

 Prince Charles of England, passionate about alternative medical therapies, is a fervent supporter of coffee enemas as an anti-cancer cure

 (are part of the so-called Gerson cure which includes vitamin injections, ed.).
-Amazon sells the kit to make them themselves.
+Amazon sells the kits to make them themselves.

 8. LIKE TO ARTISTS.

 The composer Johann Sebastian Bach liked coffee so much to dedicate a song to him: the Kaffeekantate, performed in Leipzig, Germany, between 1732 and 1735.